sylim5442/Strain-Gauge-Leveling-Probe/README.md

 * Filament tugging

    With direct drive extruder and filament spool on top of printer frame, the filament will tug the extruder when extruding, or during z-axis motion.
 This could triggers the probe as well as messing with the accuracy of the probe.
+In some case, the probe homes at mid-air.

+   Solution: Disable or 'sleep' the probe except when homing.
+Use bowden tube.